sinclairzx81/typebox-codegen/readme.md

 ## Overview

 TypeBox-Codegen is a code generation tool that converts TypeScript types into TypeBox types as well as several other schema and library representations.
-It works by extracting structural type information from the TypeScript compiler and remaps it into a TypeBox type representation (referred to as a Model).
-This Model can then be passed on to various code generators to generate a multitude of type representations by introspecting TypeBox's schematics.
+It works by extracting structural type information from the TypeScript compiler then remaps it into a TypeBox representation (referred to as a Model).
+This Model can then be passed on to various code generators which generate through TypeBox schema introspection.

-The library contains various code transformations for libraries such as [zod](https://github.com/colinhacks/zod), [io-ts](https://github.com/gcanti/io-ts), [arktype](https://github.com/arktypeio/arktype) and [valibot](https://github.com/fabian-hiller/valibot), assert function generators for JavaScript and TypeScript (derived from TypeBox's TypeCompiler) as well as JSON Schema generation derived from TypeBox's raw schematics.
+The library contains code transformations for libraries such as [zod](https://github.com/colinhacks/zod), [io-ts](https://github.com/gcanti/io-ts), [arktype](https://github.com/arktypeio/arktype) and [valibot](https://github.com/fabian-hiller/valibot), assert function generators for JavaScript and TypeScript (derived from TypeBox's TypeCompiler) as well as JSON Schema derived from TypeBox's raw schematics.

 [Interactive Demo Here](https://sinclairzx81.github.io/typebox-transform/)